 - child and adolescent mental health services (CAMHS)

 - hospital based doctors

 Helping children with developmental and complex health needs

-We also carry out specialist assessments of school-age children, where there is a concern regarding a neuro-developmental disorder, for example, attention deficit hyperactivity disorder (ADHD), autistic spectrum disorders (ASDs).
+We also perform specialist assessments of school-age children, where there is a concern regarding a neuro-developmental disorder, for example, attention deficit hyperactivity disorder (ADHD) or autistic spectrum disorders (ASDs).

 We also provide advice on education health and care plans to the local authority.

-We work with social services for the assessment of children who may have been abused or considered to be at risk of abuse.
+We work with social services to assess children who may have been abused or considered to be at risk of abuse.
 We also carry out statutory assessments of children in the care of the local authority.

 Alongside adoption and fostering services, we assess the suitability of both children and adults for adoption or fostering.

-We assess children with significant hearing loss and we also give clinical advice regarding immunisation and vaccination.
+We assess children with significant hearing loss and we also give clinical advice about immunisation and vaccination.